kylegoines/flotsam/README.md

 ## Mission Statement

-After looking over the choices for autocomplete libs on npm i felt the choices for typeahead/autocomplete UI's there wasnt one simple enough with clear documentation, a modern event bus system, flexable with styles, that doesnt use jquery (im taking about you typeahead.js), with a small footprint (2kb), and still in active development.
-This should be able to handle solutions that need flexable ajax or static data with acessiable key controls.
-I kept key interactions as similar as google's typeahead as posisble.
+After looking over the choices for autocomplete libs on npm i felt that the choices for typeahead/autocomplete UI lacking one or more in the following areas:

+-   vetted acessibility standards
+-   simplicity, with clear documentation
+-   a modern event bus system
+-   flexible styling
+-   doesn't jquery (im taking about you typeahead.js),
+-   small footprint (<4kb)

+This library in essence is porting all the good work done at on https://github.com/alphagov/accessible-autocomplete from their react component.
+The end result will be 100% a11y parity with https://github.com/alphagov/accessible-autocomplete :)

+Any features beyond that, id be happy to include, leave an issue and some reasoning behind it.

-While this libary is every thing I need usually, it might not be everything you need.
-If you need image rendering, custom html injections in the list, need sub sections, subtitles ect, this isnt it.
+While this library is every thing I need usually, it might not be everything you need.
+If you need image rendering, custom html injections in the list, need sub-sections, sub-titles ect, this isnt it.
 Checkout [@algolia/autocomplete-js](https://www.npmjs.com/package/@algolia/autocomplete-js) This beast will do it all.

 ### Why flotsom?